cDenton1/cDenton1.github.io/_posts/2026-02-26-MangoBleed.md

 > What is the version of MongoDB installed on the server that the CVE exploited?

-Once I started looking through the provided files for this challenge, I wasn't entirely sure where to go.
-So I started with a pretty broad command to just output anything MongoDB related.
+Once I started looking through the provided files for this challenge, I started with a pretty broad command to just output anything MongoDB related.

 The command I ran was `grep -r -i "MongoDB" [file path]/MangoBleed` (replace [file path] with your actual file path).
 It gave me a ton of results, including the following lines that I found extremely helpful in narrowing down the answer:
 ```